corvus-migratorius/gotextme/README.md

 # gotextme

 Send text messages to yourself via CLI.
-Primary use case: as a notifier for various job completion.
+Primary use case: as a notifier for completion of long-running jobs.

 ## Usage